 Picking a schedule

-To look for the most convenient testing center, you can use the CATS search facility on their website.
+To look for the most convenient testing center, you can use the facility search on their website.
 You can check out the list of all testing centers per state or do a search by city or address.
 You will also need to pick which certification test you intend to take so that you only see the relevant results.

 As a side note, these testing centers aren’t just dedicated to administering the Part 107 knowledge test.
 A full range of airman certification tests may be available in a testing center including Private Pilot, Recreational Pilot, Commercial Pilot, Ground Instructor, Aircraft Dispatcher, or Parachute Rigger.